whamcloud/Online-Help/docs/Install_Guide/ig_ch_12_installing_updates.md

 ### IML 2.x.x Upgrades

+Upgrading Integrated Manager for Lustre software and restarting the manager server will overwrite any changes previously made to the chroma-manager.conf template in `/etc/httpd/conf.d/`.
+Before upgrading your installation or restarting your manager node, make sure you backup any modifications to this file first.
+Note that IML >= 3.x replaces apache with nginx.

-1. If your currently installed software version is 2.0.0.0 , update to version 2.0.1.1 first.
+1. If your currently installed software version is between 2.0.0.0, update to version 2.2.0.2 first.
 Then perform the following consecutive updates in the remaining steps.

-1. If your currently installed software version is 2.0.1.1, update to version 2.2.0.2 first.
-Then perform the following consecutive updates in the remaining steps.

 1. If your currently installed software version is 2.2.0.2, update to version 2.3 first.
 Then perform the following consecutive updates in the remaining steps.

-1. If your currently installed software version is 2.3, update to version 2.4 first.
-Then perform the following consecutive updates in the remaining steps.

-1. If your currently installed software version is 2.4, update to version 2.4.1.4 first.
-Then perform the following consecutive updates in the remaining steps.

-1. If your currently installed software version is 2.4.1.4, update to version 2.4.2.7 first.
+1. If your currently installed software version is 2.3, update to version 2.4.2.7 first.
 Then perform the following consecutive updates in the remaining steps.